A Step-By-Step Guide to Completing the Most Dreaded Part of Your Medical School Applications

 Why choose no more than three experiences total?

 Because you should be aiming for depth over breadth (remember, you’re working with a 5,300-character limit; 4,500 characters for D.O. applications).
-Rather than discuss everything you’ve done, focus on:
+Rather than discuss everything you’ve done, apply the following 5-step formula to expand on key experiences in the body paragraphs of your personal statement:

-- How your experiences affected you, and how they influenced your decision to pursue medicine
+- Describe how the experience influenced your decision to pursue medicine

 Below are two examples–one routine and one compelling–to demonstrate how to achieve this.